OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   - Warning: Use `bookworm`, **_not_** `trixie`, for JDK compatibility reasons
   - Make sure `SSH` is enabled (it's a setting parameter in the Raspberry Pi imager).
   - Create a user named `pi` (this is the name we use below, choose your own if you want to)
+  - Choose the version matching the Raspberry Pi you want to run on (A, A+, Zero, 2, 3, 4, 5, etc), and **_do make sure you boot the first time on the right machine_**!!
+    Starting an A+ SDCard on would put you in trouble (when movingf back to A+)...
 - Use the script `./to.prod.sh` to package the current software.
 This step happens on the machine you've cloned the repo on.
   - _Warning_: For the build, do make sure you use a JDK (Java Development Kit) compatible with your target!
     If you've installed a JDK8 (see below) on the Raspberry Pi, do the build with a JDK of the same version!